AdityaPradhan7/WeatherDashboard/README.md

    - Auto-fills city name from a phrase like:
-     _"Tell me the weather in **New Delhi**"_ → Extracts the city name **New Delhi** and searches for it _"Get weather for **Chandigarh**"_ → Extracts the city name **Chandigarh** and searches for it
+     _"Tell me the weather in **New Delhi**"_ → Extracts the city name **New Delhi** and searches for it _"Get weather for **Chandigarh**"_ → Extracts the city name **Chandigarh** and searches for it 🔍 Real-Time Suggestions
+   - Integrated the GeoDB Cities API for real-time autocomplete suggestions while typing.
+The suggestions dynamically update with each keystroke, helping users quickly find their desired city.

 2. **Location & Time Info**
    - Converts city name to latitude and longitude using **OpenWeatherMap Geocoding API**